Second James Craig and Irene Scala Designing with Type Award Given

 Ian Langehough, a junior, has won the second James Craig and Irene Scala Designing with Type Award.
-Established in 2013, the award provides two $5,000 stipends annually to School of Art students with an interest in design who plan to study abroad.
+Established in 2013, the award provides a $5,000 stipend annually to a School of Art student with an interest in design who plans to study abroad.
 Like the spring semester recipient, Angus Buchanan-Smith, Langehough will be attending the Berlin University of the Arts design program.

 "I am so appreciative to receive the James Craig and Irene Scala Designing with Type Award," Langehough says.
 "Their book, Designing with Type, helped me to learn about the basics of letterforms when I first began my typographic studies.
 Receiving this stipend will not only help make my semester abroad more comfortable and eventful, but I feel that I have been given a bit of positive acknowledgment from the very best in the world of type design."

 A native of Montclaire, New Jersey, Langehough grew up with artist parents who encouraged him to be creative.
 "I particularly remember systematically going through their extensive collection of monograph books and finding a collection of World War II propaganda posters," Langehough says.
 "These images helped me connect the dots between my interest in comic books and the way intense graphics and type functioned together."
 Langehough has focused his interest in graphic design.
 "I particularly enjoy using a handmade approach to creating images for poster graphics, clothing items and other consumer products," he says.